-- j) Oil tanks: All storage tanks, situated outside the main structure of the car, must be surrounded by 10 mm thick crushable structure.
-In any case, no oil storage tank, not located within the main structure, may be situated aft the gear-box or final casing. - k) Bulkheads and tanks: No part of any fuel, oil or water tank shall be exposed to any part of the driver and passenger compartment.
+j) Oil tanks: All storage tanks, situated outside the main structure of the car, must be surrounded by 10 mm thick crushable structure.
+In any case, no oil storage tank, not located within the main structure, may be situated aft the gear-box or differential-casing.

+Art 270-71-72: Group 6/Art 270a-71a-72a: Group 5/75-Group 6/78 k) Bulkheads and tanks: No part of any fuel, oil or water tank shall be exposed to any part of the driver and passenger compartment.
 Fuel tanks shall be vented to prevent the accumulation of toxic fumes and to prevent fumes from passing into the driver or engine compartment.
-Fuel tanks shall be isolated by means of bulkheads so that in case of spillage, leakage or a failure of the tank, the fuel will not pass into the driver or engine compartment or around any part of the exhaust system. - I) Safety equipment: See Art 253 and 255.
+Fuel tanks shall be isolated by means of bulkheads so that in case of spillage, leakage or a failure of the tank, the fuel will not pass into the driver or engine compartment or around any part of the exhaust system.

+I) Safety equipment: See Art 253 and 255.